-What should I discuss with my healthcare provider before taking abacavir, lamivudine, and zidovudine (Trizivir) (Trizivir)?
+What should I discuss with my healthcare provider before taking this medication (Trizivir)?

-You may need a blood test before you start taking this medication for the first time, or if you are restarting the medication after stopping for reasons not related to an allergic reaction.
+You may need a blood test before you start taking Trizivir for the first time, or if you are restarting the medication after stopping for reasons not related to an allergic reaction.

+While using Trizivir, you may need blood tests at your doctor's office.
 If you have hepatitis B you may develop liver symptoms after you stop taking this medication, even months after stopping.
-Your doctor may want to check your liver function at regular visits for several months after you stop taking Trizivir.
-Do not miss any scheduled appointments.
+Your doctor may want to check your liver function for several months after you stop using the medication.
+Visit your doctor regularly.

 Report Problems to the Food and Drug Administration